 Being a web designer can be a great way to make money, especially for creative types, but is it really a stable job?
 Can a career in this industry last?
 According to the Bureau of Labor Statistics (BLS), careers in graphic design are growing faster than average.
 The BLS predicts employment will grow 12 percent through 2026.
 So if you were thinking about becoming a graphic designer, here’s why you might want to consider this unique career.

 It may seem like all the graphic designers are down with Hollywood, but graphic designing is a profession that can be very successful.
 Can graphic design be a career?
 Well, yes and no. Graphic designing can be a career if you are willing to work hard and put in the time.
 But it can also be a money-making hobby if you are willing to do the job yourself.
+Many businesses these days require the skills of web designers, and graphic design is a skill that web developers need.
+As a graphic designer, you could work at a firm that does the best web design in Red Deer (if that’s where you live) and gain invaluable experience that increases your employability.

 Art class was the ticket to a bright future for many people with creative talents.
 Others, however, were not as lucky.
 Whether they were pushed away from art class by bullies or they didn’t score high enough on standardized tests, some adults feel that their best efforts in the art classroom were wasted.
 And as adults, many of them feel that they have nothing to offer in the field of graphic design.
 The thing is, that’s not true.
 A lot of people fear that they aren’t talented enough to work in the creative field, but what they don’t realize is that being a graphic design professional doesn’t mean holding a creative art degree.